Pulimet/ShPref-Library/README.md

 As you know, there are two options to save: APPLY (faster and asynchronous) or COMMIT.

-With ShPref library you can use following types: String, int, boolean, float, long and lists with that types.
+With ShPref library you can use following types: String, int, boolean, float, double, long and lists with that types.

  <br>
 - Put: